cloudmesh-community/book/chapters/msg/graphql.md

 Directives are used to change the structure of queries at runtime using variables.
 Directives provide a way to describe additional options to GraphQL executors.
-Currently core GraphQL specification supports two directives
+Currently the core GraphQL specification supports two directives

 * `@skip (if: Boolean)` - It skips the field if argument is true